• Whipple surgery

 Because of my family history of breast and colon cancer, I did a more thorough investigation and found out that three of my relatives with cancer were known to be positive for the BRCA gene deletion.
 My own test revealed I was positive for the BRCA-2 gene deletion.
 Studies have shown that BRCA-positive individuals have a very good response to platinum-based chemo drugs.
 I then met with Dr. Steven Lipkin, a geneticist, who informed me of a new class of drugs that were showing promise with the BRCA gene defect.

 I searched the Internet for clinical trials testing PARP-1 inhibitors, and located an article presented at a scientific symposium that was published a few days earlier.
-The Pancreatic Cancer Action Network helped me with contact information for the lead author, Dr. Susan Domchek, director of the Basser Cancer Center at the Hospital of the University of Pennsylvania.
+The Pancreatic Cancer Action Network helped me with contact information for the lead author, Dr. Susan Domchek, executive director of the Basser Center for BRCA at the Hospital of the University of Pennsylvania.
 I met the clinical criteria and was accepted into the trial.
 I began taking the PARP-1 inhibitor a few weeks after finishing a treatment cycle of the traditional drug cocktail I was on.
 I showed a positive response to treatment with the PARP-1 inhibitor and I continue taking the drug to this day.

 I am now nearing the five-year anniversary of my Whipple surgery.
 The tumors that can be seen on scans have significantly decreased in size.
 I remain stable with no sign of spread or new disease.
 During my conventional chemo treatments, I became involved with mentoring medical students.
 Additionally I speak to cancer patients about my story—what I did to improve my health, staying focused, and instilling hope in others.